-San Francisco experienced the highest number of homicides in the City for decades in 2005, many of which occurred in the Bayview.
+In 2005, San Francisco experienced the highest number of homicides in decades, many of which occurred in the Bayview.
 In 2005, 96 people were killed in San Francisco, up from 88 in 2004.

 Part of this jump in homicides is attributed to younger gunmen and an increase in homicides committed with guns, particularly in the Bayview and the Western Addition.
 In 2004 and 2005, half of the suspects and nearly a third of the victims were between the ages of 19 and 24.
 However, due to increased foot patrols and gang injunctions starting in 2006, homicides dropped 30 percent in the year ending February 2009 compared with the previous 12 months.
 Despite this improvement, nonfatal shootings remained steady, down only two from 49 to 47 within the same time period.
 Even with a strong police presence, 14 percent of Citywide homicides occurred in Project Area B while the population of Project Area B only represents 3 percent of the Citywide population.

 Interviews with SFPD in 2006 and 2009 reveal that gangs are associated with a large portion of the violent criminal activities that occur in Project Area B. The Bayview has the highest number of gang members of all San Francisco's neighborhoods.
 Len Broberg of the SFPD Gang Task Force stated that four gangs are prominent in the Bayview, including the Westmob, Big Block, BNGGAS, and Oakdale Mob gangs.
-The territories of all the major gangs in the Bayview are located in Project Area B. The service of the SFPD Gang Task Project Area B. The territories of all the major gangs in the Bayview are located in Project Area B.
+The territories of all the major gangs in the Bayview are located in Project Area B.